 Laboratory Personnel: Faculty, staff, graduate students (i.e., teaching assistants, research assistants, and laboratory assistants), contractors, and visitors performing duties or tasks physically situated in a UCF laboratory facility.

 Principal Investigator (PI): Person assigned as point of contact for departmental or individual laboratory space.
-This person is in charge and responsible for all operations and activities performed in the laboratory.

 Shared laboratory space: A room used for multiple research or academic interests that is not under the control of one principal investigator.